 Purchased nutrient credits.

-More stringent regulation of land disturbing activities under one acre.
+More stringent regulation of single-family residential development under one acre.

 Additional BMPs that may be implemented in accordance with DEQ Guidance Memo No. 20-2003.

 Section 5 summarizes reductions achieved prior to November 1, 2023.
-Section 6 describes the BMPs that will be implemented within 60 months of the permit effective date to meet the required 100% POC reductions.
+Section 6 describes the BMPs that have been or will be implemented within 60 months of the permit effective date to meet the required 100% POC reductions.

 Table 1.A summarizes the required reductions and BMPs implemented and planned to meet the 100% reduction target.